Meet the LGBTQ activist who challenged his Caribbean country’s anti-sodomy law and won

 “It’s not just a religious issue.
 It’s a health issue,” Browne said.
 “It’s for the sake of our children, the health of the nations, the preservation of our people.”

-Some major Christian denominations, including the Catholic Church, condemn same-sex unions and say all sexual activity outside of a marriage between a man and a woman is sinful.
+Some major Christian denominations, including the Catholic Church, say all sexual activity outside of a marriage between a man and a woman is sinful.
 Other houses of worship, including many mainline Protestant churches and synagogues, have LGBTQ-inclusive policies.

 When LGBTQ activist Rickenson Ettienne also was brutally attacked in Antigua for being gay, his church community sang and prayed for him outside the hospital while he recovered from a cracked skull.
 “It was traumatic,” he said of the assault.
 “But even with that experience, I found out that there’s humanity, there’s the human side of people.”